Efficient Asynchronous Byzantine Agreement without Private Setups: Abstract

 \section{Abstract}

-Though recent breakthroughs have greatly improved the efficiency of asynchronous Byzantine agreement protocols, they mainly focused on the setting with private setups, e.g., assuming a trusted dealer to establish non-interactive threshold cryptosystems.
-Challenges remain to reduce the large communication complexities in the absence of private setups, for example: (i) for asynchronous binary agreement ($\ABA$) with optimal resilience, prior private-setup free protocols (Cachin et al., CCS' 2002; Kokoris-Kogias et al., CCS' 2020) have to incur $\mathcal{O}(\lambda n^4)$ bits and $\mathcal{O}(n^3)$ messages; (ii) for asynchronous multi-valued agreement with external validity ($\VBA$), Abraham et al. \cite{abraham2021reaching} very recently gave the first elegant construction with $\mathcal{O}(n^3)$ messages, relying on only public key infrastructure (PKI), but the design still costs $\mathcal{O}(\lambda n^3 \log n)$ bits.
-Here $n$ is the number of participating parties and $\lambda$ is the cryptographic security parameter.
+Though recent breakthroughs greatly improved the efficiency of asynchronous Byzantine agreement (BA) protocols, they mainly focused on the setting with private setups, e.g., assuming established non-interactive threshold cryptosystems.
+Challenges remain to reduce the large communication complexities in the absence of such setups.
+For example, Abraham et al. (PODC'21) recently gave the first private-setup free construction for asynchronous validated BA (VBA) with expected $\mathcal{O}(n^3)$ messages and $\mathcal{O}(1)$ rounds, relying on only public key infrastructure (PKI), but the design still costs $\mathcal{O}(\lambda n^3 \log n)$ bits.
+Here $n$ is the number of parties, and $\lambda$ means the cryptographic security parameter capturing the length of hash, digital signature, etc.